Australian Navy in Vietnam:

-Between 1965 and 1972, elements of the Royal Australian Navy saw continuous service in Vietnam…at sea, ashore and in the air.
-This unique new volume takes an in-depth look at the largely-forgotten naval aspects of Australia’s involvement in the Vietnam War.
+Between 1965 and 1972, elements of the Royal Australian Navy saw continuous service in Vietnam…at sea, ashore, and in the air.
+This unique new volume offers a fresh and detailed perspective on the largely forgotten naval aspects of Australia's involvement in the Vietnam War, sure to intrigue and captivate military enthusiasts and historians alike.

 • Destroyers on the gunline